 When Louis XV died about four years later, Louis-Auguste assumed the throne as Louis XVI.
 Marie Antoinette then became Queen of the French.
-She and her husband had four children — Marie-Thérèse Charlotte, Louis-Joseph, Louis-Charles (Louis XVII), and Sophie — and only Marie-Thérèse Charlotte grew to adulthood.
-However, there are many other interesting things about her, and, so, here are 11 facts about Marie Antoinette you may not know.
+She and her husband had four children — Marie-Thérèse Charlotte, Louis-Joseph, Louis-Charles (Louis XVII), and Sophie — with only Marie-Thérèse Charlotte growing to adulthood.
+However, there are many other interesting things about her, and, so, here are some facts about Marie Antoinette you may not know.

 Fact #1: One of Marie Antoinette’s favorite songs was a song that originated in about 1709 titled Marlbrough s’en va-t-en guerre (“Marlborough Has Left for the War” or “Marlborough Is Going to War”) also known as Mort et convoi de l’invincible Malbrough (“The Death and Burial of the Invincible Marlbrough”).
 Supposedly, Genevieve Poitrine, the nurse of the first Dauphin Louis-Joseph Xavier, learned it in her village.
 Marie Antoinette heard her sing it one day, wished to learn it, and played it on the harpsichord.
 Everyone at Versailles then began singing it, including the King, and it became spectacularly popular.
 Supposedly, its popularity was also why Pierre Beaumarchais decided to introduce it in his five-act comedy, Le Mariage de Fiagro (“The Marriage of Figaro”).